zyl109/DMA/README.md

 # DMA

-1. Please use makefile to compile the DMA<br />
+1. Please use makefile to compile the DMA
 <code>make</code>

 2. run DMA to get the vcd file<br />